googleapis/java-conformance-tests/README.md

 ./bump-conformance-tests.sh
 ```

+Upon successful run of the bump script, you will be on a new branch matching the pattern
+`bump/yyyy-mm-dd_HHMMSS`.
+Push this new branch up to GitHub and open a pull request.

 If an error occurs while trying to perform the update please check the `bump.log`
 written to the working directory for details.

 If an error occurs while generating the new resources please check the `generate.log`
 written to the working directory.

-Upon successful run of the bump script, push the generated branch up to GitHub and open
-a pull request.

 ## Test Suites